Sunday, June 14, 2009

 The BBQ control programs and sub-vi's necessary to run them are provided here.
 They were developed with Labview 8.2.1 and DAQmx 8.9.

-The first two vi's will do the basic temperature monitoring, BBQ control, and data recording.
+The first three vi's will do the basic temperature monitoring, BBQ control, and data recording.
 The second vi (thermistor_read.vi) contains the parameters for converting voltage to temperature.
 Those parameters are specific to my setup, and need to be changed for other wheatstone bridge and temperature probe setups.
+The third vi is just a file initialization routine.

 BBQ_temp_regulation_proto_v4.vi